Skip navigation

 Treatment

-The goal of treatment is to allow you to use the hand and arm as much as possible.
+The goal of treatment is to allow you to use your hand and arm as much as possible.
 Your provider will find and treat the cause, if possible.
 Sometimes, no treatment is needed and you will get better on your own.

 If medicines are needed, they may include: